-The features identified on Schedule & D represent a range of ecosystem elements which have been consolidated from a number of existing sources.
-Information obtained from the Middlesex Natural Heritage System Study (MNHS) 2003 2014 was the primary source for the ecosystem elements woodland mappeding on Schedule & D. The MNHSS assessed the natural heritage features and areas and ecological functions of the County at a landscape level and identified all woodland, wetland, thicket, meadow and water body areas that met one or more specific landscape criteria to be of
+The features identified on Schedule C generally preclude development and represent a range of ecosystem elements which have been consolidated from a number of existing sources.
+Information obtained from the Middlesex Natural Heritage System Study (MNHS) 2014 was the primary source for the ecosystem elements mapped on Schedule C. The MNHSS assessed the natural heritage features and areas and ecological functions of the County at a landscape level and identified all woodland, wetland, thicket, meadow and water body areas that met one or more specific landscape criteria to be of County significance.

-County significance.

-Schedule $\[ \] \underline{\ D} \]$ features $\underline{\ may} \]$ do not preclude development: however, because there is an interest in protecting them Natural Heritage System features and areas and ecological functions from incompatible development.
-The County Official Plan policies associated with Schedule $\[ \] \underline{\ D} \]$ features encourage that the importance and ecological context of the feature be considered when land use changes and development decisions are considered.
+Schedule C features may preclude development because there is an interest in protecting Natural Heritage System features and areas and ecological functions from incompatible development.
+The County Official Plan policies associated with Schedule C features encourage that the importance and ecological context of the feature be considered when land use changes and development decisions are considered.